takdemir/shopping/README.md

     <pre>php bin/console doctrine:database:create</pre>
 </div>

 <p>8.
 Migration time.
-To create all tables and fill them with demo data, execute code below.</p>
+To create all tables and fill them with demo data, execute code below.
+Then you can exit from container</p>
 <div class="highlight highlight-source-shell position-relative">
     <pre>php bin/console doctrine:migration:migrate</pre>
+    <pre>exit</pre>
 </div>

 <h3> That is all :) Now, let's continue the other infos</h3>